 Bunny kicking can be a sign of play or aggression.
 In the wild, cats kick with their hind legs to capture their prey and fend off predators.
 Because of these ingrained instincts, cats may bunny kick in the middle of playtime when they’re feeling stressed, anxious, or want to be left alone.

-What Is Bunny Kicking?
+What Is Bunny Kicking in Cats?

 To release your arm from your cat’s grip, relax as much as you can.
-If you’re able to, gently pull yourself from your cat’s grip.
-Stop if you feel their grip tighten as this means they’re not willing to let you go.
+If you’re able to, pull yourself from your cat’s grip.
+Stop if you feel its grip tighten, as this means it’s not willing to let you go.
 If your cat doesn’t release, you may need to distract it with a toy or something it enjoys playing with.

 A bunny kick can be an act of aggression or a part of feline play.
 All members of the feline family perform it.
-The bunny kick has been part of a cat’s evolution and is an important move to help it survive in the wild.
-In a nutshell, it can be described as both a tactical self-defense move and a hunting maneuver.
+The bunny kick has been part of a cat’s evolution and enables it to survive in the wild.
+In a nutshell, it can be described as a tactical self-defense move and a hunting maneuver.

 However, the move will inflict enough damage to the prey to ensure it can’t escape.
-A cat may also choose to have fun with its prey by batting it around and kicking it with its hind legs, before eating the animal.
+A cat may also choose to have fun with its prey by batting it around and kicking it with its hind legs before eating the animal.

 If a cat needs to fight off another feline or defend itself against a predator, it will roll onto its back during an attack.
 While this may look like the cat is submitting, it’s actually quite the opposite.

 Lying on its back allows the cat to use its claws and teeth at the same time.
-This position also allows the cat to grab its foe with its front paws, leaving its hind legs free to kick its enemy’s exposed stomach.
+It also allows the cat to grab its foe with its front paws, leaving its hind legs free to kick its enemy’s exposed stomach.
 This fight is usually over quickly once the bunny kick is unleashed.
 This move is designed to inflict maximum damage because cats don’t like to fight for long.

-Since most cats don’t need to defend themselves from predators, bunny kicking can be playful.
+Since most domesticated cats don’t need to defend themselves from predators, bunny kicking can be playful.
 In fact, it’s one of the first things kittens will do with each other when learning to wrestle with their littermates.

 Much like when dealing with a predator, a cat will roll onto its back while grabbing its littermate with its front paws.
 The cat will then finish by kicking the other cat with its hind legs.

-Cats will also do this with their toys.
+Cats will do this with their toys.
 They’ll treat the unfortunate stuffed toy in the same way as their prey, gripping them tightly and not letting them go until they grow bored or believe they have subdued their toy.

 Playfulness vs. Aggression